Adilshaikh-stack/ARM-Architecture-emulation/README.md

 # Comp_Arch-Project

  * Author: M.Adil Shaikh
- * School: Dalhousie University
  * Dept :  Electrical and Computer engineering
- * Course : ECED3403 Computer Architecture
+ * Course : Computer Architecture

   Purpose: This emulator reads filename.xme containing valid Srecords,
            and then WRITES the data bytes from the starting addresses of that